jswymer/mydoctest/articles/finance-setup-chart-accounts.md

 <properties
-                pageTitle="Set Up the Chart of Accounts| Project Madeira" description="Welcome to Project "Madeira""
+                pageTitle="Set Up the Chart of Accounts| Project “Madeira”" description="Describes how you can change the chart of accounts." services=""
-                services=""
                 documentationCenter="Madeira"
                 authors="edupont" />